-Claimed battery life is usually clocked on running time without the energy-heavy features like navigation.
+Claimed battery life is usually clocked on running time without the energy-heavy features such as navigation.
 In my testing, I find the Edge units to last a little more than four hours with navigation running.
-I haven't yet exhausted the Bolt on a single ride, but I did a 5.5hr ride with navigation on that only reduced the battery from 96% to 55%.
+I haven’t yet exhausted the Bolt on a single ride, but I did a 5.5hr ride with navigation on that only reduced the battery from 96 percent to 55 percent.

 Garmin Edge 520 vs Elemnt Bolt additional features

 Garmin has a few features that I classify as educated guesstimates, built by a company called Firstbeat.
-When used with a heart rate monitor, the Edge 520 will tell you advised recovery time after you end each ride, and let you know how recovered you are within the first few minutes of each new ride.
+When used with a heart rate monitor, the Edge 520 will tell you advised recovery time after a ride, and let you know how recovered you are within the first few minutes of each new ride.